SUN DOODLE

 Make the product feel personal

-The goal was to create a product that feels personal and exciting to use by my targeted audience.
-Something that could encourage positive long term habits of applying SPF.
-Since many skincare routines of young girls and young adults seems to have a playful and mature branding, it was important to match that.
+The goal was to create a product that feels personal and exciting to use for my targeted audience.
+Something that could encourage positive long-term habits of applying SPF.
+Since many skincare routines of young girls and young adults seem to have a playful and mature branding, it was important to match that.

 THE BRANDING